 - Accounts for 50% of pelvic rhabdomyosarcomas

-- Dysuria, polyuria, and urinary retention are early signs
+- Painful urination and blood in the urine are early signs

 - Ultrasound and cystoscopy are used to diagnose

 - 90% are embryonal, including botryoid ("cluster of grapes") subtype